The Employment Law Review: Luxembourg

 The aim of the Bill is to add an exception to the condition relating to hospitalisation if a child, from the age of 13:

 - receives a special supplementary allowance in accordance with Article 274 of the Social Security Code; or

-In these two situations, the parent who is an employee would be able to claim their leave entitlement for family reasons, even if their child was not hospitalised.
+In these two situations, the parent who is an employee would be able to claim his or her leave entitlement for family reasons, even if the child was not hospitalised.

 In addition, the Bill allows both parents to take leave for family reasons at the same time in both the cases described above.

 ii Extension of beneficiaries of the right to leave for family reasons

 Bill No. 7436 (submitted to the Chamber of Deputies on 25 April 2019) provides for the extension of the circle of beneficiaries of leave for family reasons to grandparents, and amends the Labour Code accordingly.
 The legislative procedure is still in progress.

 The covid-19 pandemic will continue to affect labour law in 2021.
 In particular, the government has announced that certain provisions will be extended (adaptation of short-time working, extension of agreements for teleworking by Belgian, French and German cross-border employees in tax and social security matters, among others).

 1 Guy Castegnaro is the founder and managing partner and Ariane Claverie and Christophe Domingos are partners at Castegnaro – Ius Laboris Luxembourg.

 2 Law of 25 May 2020 modifying Article L. 234-52 of the Labour Code (Mémorial A No. 441 on 25 May 2020).